wshon/madedit-mod/README.txt

 6. Improve UI and performance, improve usability of Purge History dialog
 7. Improve performance of Purge History
 8. Change language tag from "MadEdit" to "MadEdit-Mod"
+9. Add "Print" in ToolBar
 9. Fix bug of initialized bookmark width
 10. Fix crash if you purged history right after MadEdit started and select  to purge any related to search/replace
+11. Fix issue of not purging history till you search/replace after you check the item in global option
+12. Fix issue of extra bookmark sign if the line was wrapped
-11. Update Simplified Chinese
+13. Update Simplified Chinese

 Mod v0.3.0
 1. Improve UI and all strings of message box/dialog can be translated since then